corruptmemory/tic-tac-toe-new/README.md

 Then WOO HOO!

 If not: big brain time, and we wish you luck!
 Better yet: send a PR to help folks out!

+## Playing the game

+This is still a work in progress, so everything is subject to change.
+And yes, there are bugs!

+At the moment everything is keyboard driven:

+* `Arrow-keys`: move the piece around
+* `SPACE`: sets your piece and changes the piece
+* `Q`: Quits the game any time

+When the game is over:

+* `R`: Starts a new game

+## TODO:

+* Bug fixes
+* Add some sounds
+* Add mouse support
+* Some more bling